sethlivingston/greenpaw/README.md

 ### Handling errors

-None of the greenpaw functions throw exceptions when something goes wrong.
+`greenpaw.reqeust` does not throw an exception when something goes wrong.
-Instead, they return a robust error object in the second element of the tuple, `greenpaw.RequestError`.
-The object is a [Typescript discriminated union](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#discriminated-unions) of three different types of errors.
+Instead, it returns a robust error object in the second element of the tuple, `greenpaw.RequestError`.
+The object is a [Typescript discriminated union](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#discriminated-unions) of three different error types.

 ```typescript
 /**